kubernetes/node-problem-detector/docs/custom_plugin_monitor.md

 ### Rule Config

-* `timeout`: The JSON string sets the execution timeout for one rule.
+* `timeout`: The execution timeout for one rule.
+A rule `timeout` greater than the global `timeout` fails validation at startup.
-* `invoke_interval`: The JSON string sets the invoke interval for one rule.
+* `invoke_interval`: The invoke interval for one rule.
 The rule uses the global `invoke_interval` when this field is absent.
+Rules with different effective intervals run on independent schedules.
+Their plugins can run at the same time, up to the global `concurrency` limit.
+A rule never runs concurrently with itself.
+The monitor runs at most one catch-up batch when a batch overruns its interval.

 For example, this rule runs every seven seconds: